LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 6.??.0
 *Released*: ??
 January 2025
+- QueryModel: rename getSelectedIdsAsInts to intSelections, convert to `get` method
 - Fix types for "sampleIds" variable
     - Despite being typed as string[] it is actually always number[]